golang-leipzig/golang-leipzig.github.io/content/rc.md

 Reading list and chapter plan on this page.
 What should we [read next](https://github.com/golang-leipzig/golang-leipzig.github.io/issues/new?template=reading-club-book-proposal.md)?

+Other options:

+* something more async, like a "done list"
+* something like "hackernews", but with chapters, people can comment, upvote, link to code snippets, etc. - plus game-mechanics for getting points for having read chapters :)
+* ...

 ### Currently reading: XXX

 TODO: table of dates and jitsi link